pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_azure.md

 ---
-title: "From Azure Resource Manager (ARM)"
+title: "Migrating from Azure Resource Manager"
 meta_desc: Migrate your existing Azure Resource Manager (ARM) templates and/or coexist with existing deployments.
 menu:
   userguides: